hans/hans.github.com/_drafts/dog.md

 Am I pathological?
 I don't think so.
 I've been noticing more of these experiences over the past few months.
 Sights, sounds, and sensations occasionally reveal themselves to be little fibs: reasonable, but ultimately inaccurate, pictures of what is *actually* out there in the real world.

 There are at least two pictures of perception that such fib-experiences might suggest.
+Both views suggest that sensations and beliefs combine to produce our visual experience—this much is uncontroversial.
+They differ, though, on how much credit is assigned to each of those sources.

 In one picture, my brain takes in an [**abundant**][1] amount of detail about the visual world at all times.
 On top of that abundant stream of information, some higher-level system sprinkles on the conceptual details: *that cube is a cardboard box*, *that wiggling object is dangerous*, and so on.
-Mistakes in those higher-level attributions – like the dog-percept presented above – can temporarily lead me astray and cause me to "see" things that aren't there.
+Serious mistakes in those higher-level attributions – like the dog-percept presented above – can temporarily paint over my sensory inputs and cause me to see things that aren't there.

 A second picture suggests that the sensory information reaching my brain at any moment is actually quite **sparse**.
-On top of this sparse stream, most of the work of perception is performed at higher levels, with the brain "filling in" all of the gaps in my sensory data.
+On top of this sparse stream, most of the work of perception is performed at higher levels, with the mind "filling in" all of the gaps in my sensory data on the basis of beliefs and expectations.
+In this view, it's not that the mind overwrites sensory data that is already there — rather, the mind is continuously tasked with *filling in* perceptual information not present in the original sensory data.

 To further develop these two pictures, I'll turn to some details on the human eye.

 ---

 The human retina contains two major types of [light-sensitive cells](https://en.wikipedia.org/wiki/Photoreceptor_cell):[^1] rods and cones.
 Rods are responsible for vision in low light, and are not sensitive to color.
-Cones respond only in high light, and uniquely support color vision.
+Cones function well only in high-light situations, and uniquely support color vision.

 It turns out that these two types of cells are distributed unequally in the retina.
 Cones cluster around the area of the retina which maps to the center of our visual field (the [fovea](https://en.wikipedia.org/wiki/Fovea)), while rods dominate everywhere else.